Education Research Current About VU Amsterdam NL

 For contact with Bartiméus: contact info Bartiméus

-The Academic Workplace Viveon focuses on improving the quality of life of people with intellectual disabilities.
-We do this by combining research with the development of practical knowledge products that can be directly used by the care triangle of client, care professional, and family member.
-We believe that research only has real impact when it is firmly embedded in everyday care practice.
+The Academic Collaborative Center Viveon focuses on improving the quality of life of people with intellectual disabilities.
+We do this by combining research with the development of practice-oriented knowledge resources, including:

-That is why we work closely with clients, care professionals, and their families to identify and develop practical tools.
-In this way, we contribute to the development of both individuals and their environment.
+To make that possible, we work closely with the care triangle to identify their needs and develop practical tools that address them.
+In doing so, we contribute to the personal development of individuals as well as the growth of their surrounding environment.

 Collaborative Partner

-Within Viveon, VU Amsterdam collaborates with the care organization 's Heeren Loo on important themes such as freedom and safety, life course, and the development of people with intellectual disabilities and their support network.
+Within Viveon, VU Amsterdam collaborates with the care organization 's Heeren Loo on on key themes such as freedom and safety, life course perspectives, and the development of people with intellectual disabilities and their support networks.

 Research and Results

-For more information about research projects and developed products, visit www.viveon.nl.
+For more information about our research projects and the products we have developed, please visit www.viveon.nl.

 Information and Support for Parents and Professionals